rustyio/sync/README.markdown

 *Note:* Currently, only one post-hook can be registered at a time.

+### Unregistering a post-hook

+To unregister a post-hook, just call

+	sync:onsync(undefined).

 ## Excluding modules from the scanning process

 Sometimes you may want to prevent some modules from being scanned by sync.
 To